AJnsm/Stator/docs/documentation.md

 ## Requirements

-Nextflow needs to be installed on the machine you want to run the pipeline on, which is as simple as running:
+Nextflow needs to be installed on the machine you want to run the pipeline on, which can be as simple as running:

 ```bash
 curl -s https://get.nextflow.io | bash
 ```
+For more information on setting up Nextflow, see [their official guide](https://www.nextflow.io/docs/latest/getstarted.html).

 You must have access to either Docker or Singularity.
 Most HPC clusters use Singularity for security reasons, but both will automatically pull the right container from DockerHub.
+To schedule job submission, this repo comes with a profile for Sun Grid Engine (SGE) compatible platforms, which is used on the Edinburgh compute cluster Eddie.
+This can be used as a template for other cluster schedulers, but is not guaranteed to work, so contact your local nextflow users for help.

-(Conda environments will be supported, but are yet not recommended or guaranteed to work.)
+(Conda environments for local runs will be supported, but are yet not recommended or properly tested.)

 ## Input files

 * `rawDataPath`: A count matrix in csv format, where the rows are cells, and the columns genes.
 The first row should contain the gene names (does not matter in which format).
-* `clusterFile` (optional): A list of integer cluster annotations per cell in csv format: This should be in the same order as the cells in the count matrix.
 * `userGenes` (optional): A list of genes that should be included in the final analysis, irrespective of their variability.
 * `genesToOne` (optional): A list of genes that should be conditioned to a 1 instead of a 0.
 * `doubletFile` (optional): A list of booleans that indicate whether a cell should be included (e.g. on the basis of being a suspected doublet), in the same order as the cells in the count matrix.